sigdev2/newave/README.md

  - alias = directive = direct = declare = declaration = decl
  - system = sys = shell = exec = execute

-# Benefits of using

- - simplimentate directives syntax
- - full graph paradigm, we may merge and split files
- - containering many files in one easy to edit packed file
- - easy and visual using external tools from code processing
- - high level of codegeneration
- - use as build system or project file

 Example declare aliases: